2019 Ride Guide Vol II

 Passports – We will also have passports at check in.
 After each day’s ride, you can get yours stamped at Rider Services or the host community booth.

-Submitting Cancellations: Please submit cancellation requests to [email protected].
+Submitting Cancellations: Please submit cancellation requests to email@example.com.
 Please note we do not make exceptions in our cancellation policy (including family, medical or employment situations).
 Refunds will be processed through the credit card you used to register when possible.
+Processing fees incurred at the time of purchase are non-refundable.
 Please allow up to 30 days for processing.

-- A $100 administrative fee will be assessed to your refund for each rider registration (including accompanying products – Tent & Porter, Bus Tickets, Parking).
+- A $100 fee for each rider registration (including accompanying products – Tent & Porter, Bus Tickets, Parking).

-- A $30 administrative fee will be assessed to your refund for cancelling only these services: Tent & Porter, Bus Tickets or Rider Guest Registration.
+- A $30 fee for cancelling only these services: Tent & Porter, Bus Tickets or Rider Guest Registration.

 - There is no refund for cancelling only Parking.

-- A $275 administrative fee will be assessed to your refund for each rider registration (including accompanying products – Tent & Porter, Bus Tickets, Parking).
+- A $275 fee for each rider registration (including accompanying products – Tent & Porter, Bus Tickets, Parking).

-- A $50 administrative fee will be assessed to your refund for cancelling only these services: Tent & Porter, Rider Guest Registration.
+- A $50 fee for cancelling only these services: Tent & Porter, Rider Guest Registration.

-- A $75 administrative fee will be assessed to your refund for cancelling only Bus Tickets.
+- A $75 fee for cancelling only Bus Tickets.
 There is no refund for cancelling only Parking.

-There are no refunds for cancellations after August 8, 2018.
-Sorry, no exceptions.
-We cannot offer transfers or credits for future events.
+- There are no refunds for cancellations after August 8, 2019.